December 01, 2025

 }

 Although the functionality worked great, I ran into a lot of flaws with this first iteration.
-The biggest one being the image quality.
-The photos in the public google photos url html only contained the preview images, causing them to show up grainy when blown up.
-Another flaw was I couldn't access any photo metadata.
-This was another main feature I wanted to implement, causing me to go to a new iteration.
+The biggest one was image quality — the public Google Photos HTML only contains preview-sized images, so they showed up grainy when blown up.
+Another flaw was that I couldn't access any photo metadata, which was another core feature I wanted.
+This meant I'd have to find another approach.

 Challenges